ptrthomas/karate-sikulix-demo/README.md

   * `karate calc.feature -u`

 ## Notes
-* no IDE or code compilation required
+* no Java IDE or code compilation required
 * with a "visual" approach, there is no need to worry about getting the control names or id-s and messing around with "inspect.exe"
 * being able to step-through and re-play steps is key to maintenance in the long term
 * Karate makes things like re-usable functions, assertions and reports possible